Suicide Risk and Prevention for Kentucky Nurses

 - Optional step identifying reasons for living

-When introducing the suicide safety plan process, the clinician takes these steps:
+When introducing the suicide safety plan process, the clinician:

 - Informs the patient that the purpose of the plan is to help them recognize when a crisis may escalate so that they know to refer to their plan and take action to reduce risk